Once upon a time, in a land with no good video editors...

 Behind every great program, is a great story.
 Well...
 I'm not sure if this is a great story or not, but here it is.
 My name is Jonathan Thomas.
-I live in Arlington, TX, USA.
-I am a professional software / web developer (14+ years experience).
+I live near Dallas, in North Texas (USA).
+I am a professional software / web developer (20+ years experience).

 I decided it would be an interesting challenge, and it was worth attempting.
 I quickly decided on the Python programming language, for it's speed, beauty, and it's rich bindings for many libraries.

 One of my friends suggested that I should track my progress with a blog.
 Although I had no experience blogging, it turned out to be one of the best decisions I've made.
 It has allowed me to document my key decisions, meet many interesting people, and most importantly, it gives me a direct feedback loop with the video editing community.